 Once cooked, drain in a colander and pop back in the pan.
 Drizzle with oil and stir through to stop it sticking together.

-Once the pasta and sauce are cooked, stir in the harissa paste and spaghetti to the frying pan.
+Once the sauce has thickened, add the cooked spaghetti to the pan.

-Taste the sauce and season with salt and pepper if needed.
+Taste and season with salt and pepper if needed.
 Add a splash of water if it's a little too thick.

 Crumble over the cheese and top with the rocket leaves to serve.